PiXLtez/PiXL-Public/README.md

 PiXL is also a play-to-earn-to-learn game where concepts in personal security are covered.
 The players learn about keeping their passphrase safe and concepts such as cold storage.
 They will also learn about vulnarabilities and exploits as the game will cover happenings in the Tezos ecosystem.
 If a exploit becomes public we'll incorporate it into the game to let users learn by doing.

 # Marketing
 Every project needs great marketing!
-Shilling NFTs to the community does not contribute meaningfully to the community - this is not an acceptable marketing strategy.
+Shilling NFTs to the community does not contribute meaningfully to a positive community experience - this is not an acceptable marketing strategy for us.
+Nor is any market manipulation like sweeping our own floor.

+Instead - we focus marketing on collaboration!
+Every Tezos artist with which we collaborate will be the key to our popularity.
+By inlcuding the artist in the game with their own customized quest, we'll have fans of the artist running to play PiXL.
+As each artist has a limited quantity of Quest NFTs and Item NFTs - the rarity will drive early adopters to seek out an Entry Coin in order to complete the unique artist quest, while supplies last.

 # Tools Used
 We used the following tools to make this project come together.